esthermdev/esthermdev/README.md

 ## Get In Touch

 I'm always open to discussing new projects, creative ideas, or opportunities to be part of your vision.
-Feel free to reach out to me on [LinkedIn](www.linkedin.com/in/esther-devadas-6ab90a20b) or [email](esmd258@gmail.com) me.
+Feel free to reach out to me on [LinkedIn](www.linkedin.com/in/esther-devadas-6ab90a20b) or email me at (esmd258@gmail.com).

 ## Social Media